gjheij/fmriproc/doc/source/generated_modules.rst

       - Fix skullstrip:   call_freesurfer -s <subj ID> -o gcut                    ~10 minutes
       - Run autorecon2:   call_freesurfer -s <subj ID> -r 2                       ~few hours
       - Fix errors with:
         - norm; then run:
+          # control points
-              call_freesurfer -s sub-001 -r 23 -e cp    ~few hours
+          call_freesurfer -s sub-001 -r 23 -e cp
         - pia;  then run:
+          # pial edits
-              call_freesurfer -s sub-001 -r 23 -e pial  ~few hours
+          call_freesurfer -s sub-001 -r 23 -e pial

     You can specify in which directory to look for anatomical scans in the first argument.
-Usually, this is one of the following options: DIR_DATA_HOME if we should use the T1w in the project/ sub-xxx/anat directory, or DIR_DATA_DERIV/pymp2rage to use T1w-images derived from pymp2rage, or DIR_DATA_DERIV/masked_mp2rage to use T1w-images where the dura and sagittal sinus are masked out (should be default!).
+Usually, this is one of the following options: DIR_DATA_HOME if we should use the T1w in the project/ sub-xxx/anat directory, or \$DIR_DATA_DERIV/pymp2rage to use T1w-images derived from pymp2rage, or \$DIR_DATA_DERIV/masked_mp2rage to use T1w-images where the dura and sagittal sinus are masked out (should be default!).
 In any case, it assumes that the file is in YOURINPUT/ sub-xxx/ses-1/.
-If the input is equal to the DIR_DATA_HOME variable, this will be recognize and 'anat' will be appended to YOURINPUT/sub-xxx/ses-1/anat.
+If the input is equal to the \$DIR_DATA_HOME variable, this will be recognize and 'anat' will be appended to YOURINPUT/sub-xxx/ses-1/anat.

     You can also specify a directory where the T2-weighted image is located.
 Do this the same way as